PREPARATION IS KEY

 From places of interests to places to eat, to the dos and don’ts, to the weather, to the vaccinations.
 Research everything.
 When I say the dos and don’ts, I mean mannerisms, etiquette and their culture.
 I believe this should be respected and it’s always great to learn about new cultures.

-How much is the trip going to cost you altogether?
-Did you include any activities/excursions, accommodation, shopping, transport, food, vaccinations etc. Maybe consider establishing a budget for the whole trip and or even a daily budget.
+How much is the trip going to cost you all together?
+Did you include any activities/excursions, accommodation, shopping, transport, food, vaccinations etc?
+Maybe consider establishing a budget for the whole trip and or even a daily budget.
 Do make sure you let your bank know that you’re going abroad if you’re planning on using your debit or credit card abroad.

 Gather all of the necessary documents